xgr-network/XGR/docs/XRC-137_Validation_Gas.md

 6. **Optional execution preparation** (encode args/value; *actual* EVM call happens on-chain)
 7. **Persist/logs** (optionally with encrypted logs)

+Branch‑local delays are modeled via `waitSec` on `onValid` / `onInvalid`.
+They do not block the engine process itself, but they influence scheduling and Validation Gas linearly per spawned child and per started hour of delay.

 **Validation Gas** is a *single number* that summarizes how heavy this pipeline is expected to be **off‑chain / in the engine**.
 It is computed on the parsed representation (`ParsedXRC137`) by `CalculateGas(...)`.

 ---